 Juvenile toads should be fed every day, but adult toads usually only need to be fed every other day.
 Most toads won’t eat if they aren’t hungry.

 Your toad may get comfortable with routine handling, but it isn’t usually their preference.
 They prefer to be on their substrate or in the water so they can feel safe and secure and have the opportunity to hunt.

 Even though they aren’t reptiles, toads do shed their skin.
-Juveniles shed their skin every couple of months while adults usually only shed their skin twice a year.
-You may notice leftover shed on toes, which will usually work their way off in a damp environment.
+Juveniles shed their skin every couple of months, while adults usually only shed their skin twice a year.
+You may notice leftover shed on their toes, which will usually work their way off in a damp environment.
 You’re not likely to spot shed in the enclosure, though, because most toads will eat their shed skin to absorb the nutrients.

-You should be removing waste from your toad’s enclosure when it’s there, which can be daily or may only be a couple of times per week.
-You’ll need to fully replace the substrate from time to time, depending on moisture levels, size of the enclosure, and how much waste your toad produces.
-Make sure to refresh water daily and remove dead insects from the enclosure within a day if not eaten.
+You should be removing waste from your toad’s enclosure when it’s there, which can be daily or only a couple of times per week.
+You’ll need to fully replace the substrate from time to time, depending on moisture levels, the size of the enclosure, and how much waste your toad produces.
+Make sure to refresh their water daily and remove dead insects from the enclosure within a day if not eaten.